cabooster/UDMT/README.md

 ## Updates
 <details>
   <summary>:triangular_flag_on_post:2026/09/08: Version 1.2.0.
 Replaced SAM ViT-B with SAM3 for first-frame click segmentation and forward propagation.
-Updated the recommended environment to Python 3.12 + PyTorch 2.7 (CUDA 12.6).
-Create Training Dataset can be stopped early and still export labels from the best completed parameters.<br>
+Updated the recommended environment to Python 3.12 + PyTorch 2.7 (CUDA 12.6).<br>
 :triangular_flag_on_post:2026/06/19: Version Update Summary: 1.
 Added `File > Add Video...` to add new videos to an existing project 2.
 Improved support for low-frame-rate videos by normalizing FPS values before frame-based tracking operations.<br>
 :triangular_flag_on_post:2026/05/23: We have uploaded the corresponding frame-level manual annotations for the UDMT behavioral recording dataset to Zenodo: https://zenodo.org/records/20355567.<br>
 :triangular_flag_on_post:2026/05/06: Our paper has been published in Nature Methods.</summary>